renatobrf/kindle-teca/map/bigtech_work.md

 - Develop proof-of-concepts (POCs) and strategic roadmaps.

 ## Challenges
 - The environment is highly competitive, with intense pressure both between and within teams to achieve ambitious goals.
-Working in a hostile environment, surrounded by difficult personalities, is part of our daily routine.
+- In other words - working in a hostile environment, surrounded by difficult personalities, is part of our daily routine.
 - Expect a demanding workload, managing deliverables for multiple complex projects at once.
 The pressure to meet deadlines and targets is constant.